 If you need to remove an old graphics card before installing your new one, you should uninstall your old graphics card drivers first.
 If you’re running Windows 10, press Windows Key + I to go to the Settings menu, then select Apps.
 Use the search feature to find AMD or Nvidia display drivers.
 Select them, then select Uninstall.
 Wait for it to complete, then shut down your PC.

 It’s also a good idea to take some safety precautions when removing or installing any components.
-At the very least, that means unplugging the power cable, but we’d also recommend an anti-static wristband, standing on a rubber mat, or at least periodically touching the metal frame of your case to make sure you aren’t holding any static charge.
+At the very least, that means unplugging the power cable, but we’d also recommend an antistatic wristband, standing on a rubber mat, or at least periodically touching the metal frame of your case to make sure you aren’t holding any static charge.
 Outside of that, grab a screwdriver and a bowl or magnetic parts tray to keep rogue screws safe.

 If you have an old graphics card in your PC, you need to remove it before you can install the new one.
 If you’re starting from scratch, skip forward to the next step.